 On their return they went to Signal 2 Noise to record their first full length “We Bleed from Many Wounds”.
 This would be released on Eulogy Recordings, which was already familiar with New Day Rising.
 In the winter of 1998 they went back on tour, this time with Confine.
 During 1999 they continued to play shows, but in June Stu left temporarily, and Andrew Hercules replaced him.
 No shows were however played with Andrew.
 Stu came back and they got a spot on Hellfest in July.
 This proved to be the break STD was waiting for.
 They dressed up like 80’s metal kids and when they went up on stage their vocalist yelled out “You think you’re fucking metal?
 Well you’re not!
 We’re Spread the Disease!”.
 And followed by blasting through their set.
 The rest of the day was spent avoiding the majority of attenders, and that was it.
 They were legends of metal.
 After that, everyone wanted to see them play.

 “The Sheer Force of Inertia”, their second full length was once again released on Eulogy, with a 12″ vinyl version out on Good Life Recordings in Belgium.
 The album featured guest vocals by Ian Clarke and electronic tracks composed by Bryan Belanger, and gave the album a much more distant feeling.
-A few last shows were played that summer, but Trev would move to Ottawa to go to school and a lot of the pre-planned shows with Confine were cancelled.
-STD was on hiatus.
-However they did play some shows the following summer, the last one being on July 14th 2000.
+A few last shows were played that summer, but Trev would move to Ottawa to go to school and a lot of the pre-planned shows and tour with Confine were cancelled.
+Spread The Diseas played their last show on July 24th, 1999 at the Oakville YMCA.